South Georgia State College Bachelor's of Science in Elementary and Special Education

 Submit the following application materials as a complete packet:

 - Completed teacher education application for admission.
+This is a link to the application.

 - Completed Candidate Beliefs Self-Assessment Survey.